JeTeeS/MemoryOptimizer/README.md

 ##

-### What paramteres do I select?
+### What parameters do I select?

-This system works by only syncing a few paramters at a time and so by the very nature of the system not all paramters can be optimized, that means some advanced systems like [15-Bits-Position-Rotation-Networking](https://github.com/VRLabs/15-Bits-Position-Rotation-Networking) can not be optimized by this system.
+This system works by only syncing a few parameters at a time and so by the very nature of the system not all parameters can be optimized, that means some advanced systems like [15-Bits-Position-Rotation-Networking](https://github.com/VRLabs/15-Bits-Position-Rotation-Networking) can not be optimized by this system.

 That being said, most things should work just fine!

 ### Change detection

-Change detection will make my system look for changes in your paramters and then sync those changes first, this will make the syncing faster.
+Change detection will make my system look for changes in your parameters and then sync those changes first, this will make the syncing faster.

 **NOTE: You have to have more than 3 sync steps to enable change detection!**

-Although, this will also make the system potencially more prone to getting stuck on a specific step if any of the paramters are *always* changing.
+Although, this will also make the system potentially more prone to getting stuck on a specific step if any of the parameters are *always* changing.
 Specifically if a parameter is changing more often than the total sync time (which you can see when you're generating the system), then issues might arise.
 Usually this isn't a problem for most systems, but some systems to be aware of that might cause issues are:

 - Face tracking
 - Some RBG toggles that continously change colors (not all)